shobrook/redshift/README.md

 Ask a question about the state of your program.
 An agent will operate the debugger to investigate and figure out an answer.
 Save yourself the busywork of digging into the stack trace.

+_`run PROMPT`_

+(Coming soon) Generate and execute code in the context of the current frame.
+Generated code is based off the prompt you provide and will not be executed without your approval.

 _`fix [PROMPT]`_

 (Coming soon) When an exception is thrown, run this to find the root cause of the issue and get a fix.
 The output will be a patch that you can apply to your codebase.
 You can provide an optional prompt describing the issue.

-_`run PROMPT`_

-(Coming soon) Generates and executes code in the context of the current scope.
-It'll run in an interpreter whose namespace is a direct copy of the program state at the current line of code.
-Generated code will not be executed without your approval.

 ## Installation